 Automated Teller Machines (ATMs), allow you to make cash withdrawals, deposits, and transfers between accounts.
 You can also view your account balance.
 This is free at your own bank and its branches, but when you use another bank’s ATM (for any reason), both your bank and the other bank could charge you a bank fee*.
 There is a limit on how much money you can withdraw from an ATM at one time or on one day.
 Check with your bank to see what the limit is.

-*There is an ATM on LETU’s campus, located on the first floor of MSC, but the campus ATM may not be your bank’s machine.
+*There is an ATM on LETU’s campus, located on the first floor of Allen Family Student Center the vending area across from the media room, but the campus ATM may not be your bank’s machine.

 Below is a partial list of banks in Longview.
 We are not recommending any particular bank.
 You can check the local phone book or online for other banking options.